Giacomo-De-Luca/SanskritVoyager/README.md

 # SanskritVoyager

-This repository contains the frontend of the www.sanskritvoyager.com web application.
+This repository contains the frontend of the Sanskrit Voyager web application, accessible at:  www.sanskritvoyager.com

 The React application is built with TypeScript, Vite, and Mantine UI.
 The codebase is organized with configuration files at the root level, static assets in `public/`, and all source code contained within the `src/` directory.